Wolstonbury Kennels prosecuted under animal welfare regulations

 Mid Sussex District Council has successfully prosecuted the owners of Wolstonbury Kennels in Bolney after they were found to have breached their licensing conditions.

-Mr Tony Steer and his wife Michelle Steer were licenced to provide boarding kennels for up to 30 dogs at Wolstonbury Kennels, Homewood House, Bolney.
+Mr Tony Steer and his wife Michelle Steer were licensed to provide boarding kennels for up to 30 dogs at Wolstonbury Kennels, Homewood House, Bolney.
 When Licensing Officers from Mid Sussex District Council inspected the kennels in August 2022, they discovered more than double the number of dogs permitted, dogs from different households sharing kennel units, boarded dogs housed in the same kennel block as stray dogs, and missing registration and vaccination records.

 The Council offered to work with Mr and Mrs Steer to comply with the regulations.
 However, when a reinspection occurred in September 2022, Licensing Officers found the issues from August were still evident.